eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ![](static/webui/submission.png)

-Submissions containing errors (status INVALID) are not further processed into the Database.
+Submissions containing errors (status SUBMITTED / INVALID) are not further processed into the Database.

 In case of errors or warnings, for each submission, click on ![](static/webui/list.png) _List Files_ to open a dialog listing all data and documentation files and showing the